 Many homeowners choose to take on their own small roofing projects to save money and take pride in accomplishing such a DIY project.
-Before beginning any roofing project, you need a standard set of roofing tools to get the job done.
+Before beginning any roofing job, you need a standard set of roofing tools to get the job done.

-- Good-sized toolbelt: The more you have to walk across the roof or up and down a ladder to grab tools, the longer and more work your project will take.
+- Good-sized toolbelt: The more you have to walk across the roof or up and down a ladder to grab roofing tools, the longer and more work your project will take.
 Keep them nice and close to you in your sturdy toolbelt.

-- Work gloves: We recommend kevlar gloves because they are super thick and sturdy, but lightweight so you can easily grip and rip your old roof to make room for your new roof.
+- Work gloves: We recommend kevlar gloves because they are super thick and sturdy, but lightweight so you can easily grip and rip your old shingles off to make room for your new roof.
 Plus, many of the materials can easily scratch and scrape your hands, and the gloves will make it so much easier to work without worrying about that.

 - Hook blade utility knife: You’ll need to cut through excess shingles and material while you’re up on the roof, and a hook blade will quickly do that for you.
-A good hook blade should be easy to switch up and down, remove the blade, and have store the blades right within the knife itself.
+A good hook blade should be easy to switch up and down, remove the blade, and have storage for blades right within the knife itself.
 So even with gloves on, you can quickly and easily use and replace your hook blades.

 - Tin snips: You’ll want tin snips to cut through flashing and drip edge without fail.
+Being able to do this quickly and precisely will make your roofing job so much easier.

 - Hammer: You don’t have to go crazy getting a giant heavy hammer because most of its use will be for pulling up nails.
 Which, to make pulling out nails easier and less work, make sure the claw on the back of the hammer is flatter and not too curved.